 How can we transform the CJN’s online brand and deliver a modern user experience for CJNews.com?

-Transition the CJN from a fixed-width content platform into a news service that is designed responsively and ready to deliver personalization features in the future.
+Transition the CJN from a fixed-width content platform into a news service that is designed responsively and closely aligned to the issues that matter to its growing audience.

 These words open the CJN’s About page that describes its readership, what they write about, and their role in being the forum for Canada’s Jewish community.

 As a former journalist who transitioned to user experience (UX) design, redesigning cjnews.com as Analytical Engine Interactive‘s UX Specialist # 2 could not get any more exciting.

 The CJN had two distinct challenges.